c9long/discord-fishing/README.md

 ## Disclaimer
 Use responsibly.
 Automating Discord commands may violate server rules—check with your community.
 This script is for educational purposes.

+This script was written for the Virtual Fisher Discord application, which implements its own human verification Captcha.
+The script does not and will not attempt to automate the verification and it is the responsibility of the user to pause and verify accordingly.